Skip to main content

 Read the latest news about SpaceX's Starship megarocket test flights, launches, photos and more.

-The next Starship launch by SpaceX will be Starship Flight 6, which will test new upgrades to the Ship and Booster while flying a similar profile to that of Flight 5 on Oct.
+The next Starship launch by SpaceX will be Starship Flight 7, which will test a new version of the Ship and and continued enhancements of Booster while flying a similar profile to that of Flight 5 on Oct.
 13, which saw the successful first landing and capture of the Super Heavy booster.
-Liftoff of Starship Flight 6 is set for Nov.
-18 at 5 p.m.
-EST (2200 GMT).
+It is also expected to include a relight of the Ship engines in space.

 Read the latest news about SpaceX's Starship megarocket test flights, launches, photos and more.